The Municipal Building Project

 What Are the Plans For This Project and What Will the Construction Cost?

-The architectural firm for the project, Stephen Blatt Associates of Portland (www.sbarchitects.com), has prepared plans and cost estimates for the new Health Center building, the renovation of the space vacated by the Health Center for use by Public Safety, and the up-island Public Safety Garage.
-The projected cost for the entire Municipal Building Project is $3,500,000.
-For a summary of the plans, architectural renderings, and a breakdown of the costs, please see the Overview, pages 4-10.
-Renderings of the building designs will be available when the design refinements have been completed.
+In 2022, the architectural firm for the project, Stephen Blatt Architects of Portland (www.sbarchitects.com), prepared plans and cost estimates for the new Health Center building, the renovation of the space vacated by the Health Center for use by Public Safety, and the up-island Public Safety Garage.
+The projected cost for the entire Municipal Building Project was $3,500,000.
+For a summary of the plans, architectural renderings, and a breakdown of the costs, please see the Overview, pages 3-4.

 How Will the Project Be Funded?